Applied-Materials-Technology/dalmatian-trainer/2d_dic_lab.md

     - **QU:** What should the strain be for this test and how does this compare to what you calculate in MatchID?
 8. Out of Plane Movement Test
     - Create a new working folder to save the images called ‘Out of Plane Movement Test’
-    - Orientate the micro stage and target so the target can be moved towards and away from the camer-
+    - Orientate the micro stage and target so the target can be moved towards and away from the camera
     - Adjust your lighting and focus as necessary and take a single image to double check your speckle size using MatchID 2D
     - Take a length calibration image using the ruler and get your pixel calibration factor in mm/px
     - Take another static image (0 translation) and then translate the target by 0.1, 0.25 and 0.5mm taking an image after each translation.
 Rename the image files so you know which one is which!
     - Perform the correlation for each set of images using the standard parameters and calculate the strains.
     - The strain for this test should be approximately dz/S0 where dz is how far you moved the target and S0 is the working distance (measure it with a ruler).
     - **QU:** How does the mean strain over the field compare with the calculation above?
+    - **QU:** What does this suggest to you about the limits of 2D DIC?
+How might unknown out-of-plane motion affect your results in a real experiment?
+    - Later on, you will try stereo DIC, and see how it enables you to account for out-of-plane motion.

 ## Considerations for Your Experiment
 There are a variety of questions you need to answer about your own experiment in order to use DIC most effectively to measure what you want (in the DIC guide this is called the Quantity Of Interest or QOI).